 - Assess the impacts of urban runoff on lake ecosystem health by comparing ecosystem health in impacted and non-impacted areas.
 Lake ecosystem health biomonitoring protocols could be developed.

-Following the workshop, the Wānaka Water Project granted $15,000 each to two University of Otago students (one Masters student – Victoria Grant and one working through Wildland Consultants – Melanie Vermeulen).
-A third UoO Masters project studying Lake Wānaka macro-invertebrates proceeded alongside the two funded projects.
-WAI Wānaka, Friends of Bullock Creek and community volunteers have assisted the students with water sampling and provided other support, including accommodation in Wānaka.
+Following the workshop, the Wānaka Water Project granted $15,000 each to a University of Otago Masters student – Victoria Grant, and Melanie Vermeulen working at Wildland Consultants.
+A second UoO Masters project studying Lake Wānaka macro-invertebrates proceeded alongside the two funded projects.
+WAI Wānaka, Friends of Bullock Creek and community volunteers have assisted the projects with water sampling and provided other support, including accommodation in Wānaka.